Jude-Cromarty/Heart-Beat-Em-Up/README.md

 Currently still in development.

-Controls: WASD for player 1,  IJKL for player 2.
+Controls: WASDE for player 1,  IJKLO for player 2.

 Theres scripts for stuff like health bars & timers I'll add when I add those components, but at the moment its mostly just a mix of stuff that needs assembling (Making the scripts so this should be super easy).